ericmackrodt/react-modals-suck/README.md

 ### Features

-- **Simplified State Management**: You do not have to worry about having a model state in the parent component.
+- **Simplified State Management**: You do not have to worry about having a model state in the parent component and every time you open the modal it has a brand new clean state, not requiring cleanups.
 - **Improved Readability**: You just need to worry about a linear code flow without having to go to different functions to see what the outcomes do.
 - **Customizable**: Easy to style and animate with CSS-in-JS libraries like styled-components.
 - **Data Handling**: You get the data straight out of the response from the modal in the same code flow.